-Rule 282 requires that the Board issue a qualified applicant, performing the duties of an appraiser, a temporary appraiser's certificate, which is valid for a one-year period.
-After that time, the appraiser must be permanently certified to continue performing appraisal duties.
-A temporary appraiser's certificate is also issued to a person duly elected or appointed to the office of assessor (Government Code section 24002.5) no later than 30 days after taking office [Rule 282(c)].
-Temporary appraiser's certification allows an appraiser to perform the duties of an appraiser as defined in Rule 281 during a one-year training period.
+Rule 282 requires that the Board issue a qualified applicant, performing the duties of an appraiser, a temporary appraiser's certificate, which is valid for one-year.
+An appraiser must receive permanent certification within that one-year period in order to continue performing appraisal duties.
+Temporary appraiser's certification allows an appraiser to perform the duties of an appraiser, as defined in Rule 281 until permanently certified.